Lesson Plan - Get It!

 If you used the sugar to make sweet iced tea, that would be a chemical change, because you have added another substance through brewing the tea with heat.

 Chemical changes are not reversible, because you have changed the chemical composition of the substances.

 Burning wood in a fireplace is a good example of a chemical change.
 Once the wood has been converted to ash, you cannot reform the piece of wood.

 - Do you think making scrambled eggs represents a physical or chemical change?

 Cooking an egg is considered a chemical change, because you are actually changing the protein structure in the food.
 Think about how different a cooked egg and an uncooked egg appear.

 - Do you think it possible to un-cook an egg?

 Physical and chemical changes impact every substance, those we use in our everyday lives and those that are only found in a laboratory.
 Physical changes can modify the appearance or shape of a substance, while chemical changes alter the composition or make-up of the material.

-- Compare and contrast physical and chemical changes in a Venn diagram on a sheet of paper.
+Let's compare and contrast physical and chemical changes in a Venn diagram.

-- Include at least three ideas for each.
+Include at least three ideas for each section.